A compilation of student in doing tacks in the EMS classroom.

 WORKFORCE INNOVATION AND OPPORTUNITY ACT

-The Workforce Innovation and Opportunity Act (WIOA) is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
-Contact the local office to inquire if you qualify for financial support.
+The Workforce Innovation and Opportunity Act (WIOA) helps job seekers access employment, education, training and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
+Contact the local office to see if you qualify for financial support.

-• Hancock County 550 N. Madison St., Carthage, IL 217.357.6749
+• Hancock County | 550 N. Madison St. | Carthage, IL | 217.357.6749

-• Warren/Henderson County 1025 S. 2nd St, Monmouth, IL 309.734.4745
+• Warren/Henderson County |1025 S. 2nd St | Monmouth, IL | 309.734.4745

-• Knox County Bondi Building, 311 E. Main, Suite 612, Galesburg, IL 309.343.9832
+• Knox County Bondi Building | 311 E. Main, Suite 612 | Galesburg, IL | 309.343.9832

-• McDonough County 440 N. Lafayette, Macomb, IL 309.837.1280
+• McDonough County | 440 N. Lafayette | Macomb, IL | 309.837.1280

 SCHOLARSHIPS

-Thanks to our generous donors, Carl Sandburg College Foundation is able to award over $100,000 each year in scholarship dollars to Sandburg students.
-High school, adult learners, and returning students - everyone is eligible to apply.
-Apply between October 1 and March 15 for the upcoming year.
-We encourage all students to apply.
+Thanks to our generous donors, the Carl Sandburg College Foundation is able to award more than $100,000 each year in scholarship dollars to Sandburg students.
+High school, adult learners and returning students are eligible to apply between October 1 and March 15 for the upcoming year.

-1. Demonstrate integration of cognitive (knowledge), psychomotor (skills), and affective (behavior) as an entry level Paramedic.
+1. Demonstrate integration of cognitive (knowledge), psychomotor (skills) and affective (behavior) as an entry-level paramedic.

-2. Apply therapeutic and professional communication skills when working with patients, patient’s family members, colleagues, and other health care professionals and members of the community.
+2. Apply therapeutic and professional communication skills when working with patients, patient’s family members, colleagues, and other healthcare professionals and members of the community.

-3. Incorporate the professional attributes of integrity, empathy, self-motivation, self-confidence, communication, teamwork and diplomacy, time management, appearance and personal hygiene, respect, patient advocacy, and safe delivery of care into practice.
+3. Incorporate the professional attributes of integrity, empathy, self-motivation, self-confidence, communication, teamwork and diplomacy, time management, appearance and personal hygiene, respect, patient advocacy and safe delivery of care into practice.

-4. Recognize the importance of research and evidence based practice to promote continuous, quality improvement in pre-hospital health care delivery.
+4. Recognize the importance of research and evidence-based practice to promote continuous, quality improvement in pre-hospital healthcare delivery.

-5. Recognize and acknowledge that the emerging roles and responsibilities of the Paramedic include public education, health promotion, and participation in injury and illness prevention programs.
+5. Recognize and acknowledge that the emerging roles and responsibilities of the paramedic include public education, health promotion, and participation in injury- and illness-prevention programs.

-6. Assume the role of leadership as an advanced life support provider and role model for other EMS providers.
+6. Assume the role of leadership as an advanced life-support provider and role model for other EMS providers.

 2019 PROGRAM OUTCOMES